 - (1) MDOT will receive an annual adjustment to the motor fuel tax indexed to the Consumer Price Index, compounding with each adjustment.
-The annual increase may not be greater than 8% of the previous rate. - (2) MDOT will receive a sales and use tax equivalent rate applied to motor fuel based upon the product of the 12-month average retail price of motor fuel, less State and federal taxes, multiplied by specified percentage rates.
-The percentage beginning July 1, 2013 is 1%, increasing to 2% on January 1, 2015 and 3% on July 1, 2015.
-Additional increases may occur beginning January 1, 2016 if Congress does not pass legislation to allow states to collect sales tax on online sales.
+The annual increase may not be greater than 8% of the previous rate. - (2) MDOT will receive a s ales and use tax equivalent rate applied to motor fuel based upon the product of the 12-month average retail price of motor fuel, less State and federal taxes, multiplied by specified percentage rates.
+As of July 1, 2016, the rate is 5.0%.